Career Fair Sponsors

 • Option 4: International Jetsetting: What it Takes to Succeed in Global Business

-Moderator: Laura London; Panelists: Kathleen Bock, Jenny Norris, Alicia Chang
+Moderator: Dr. Rogerio Victer; Panelists: Kathleen Bock, Jenny Norris, Alicia Chang

 Getting tired of using your vacation days to see the world?
 Feeling the need for a few more stamps in your passport and a little more excitement in your life?
 Some companies have international assignments you could apply for, but for others it will require a completely fresh job search with a more targeted approach.
 Hear from diverse panel of seasoned women who have worked in a variety of fields and regions.
 They’ll share insights about cross-cultural communications, meeting across many time zones, navigating foreign laws, and more.

-• Option 5: The Navy (by Rene) – Sponsored by America’s Navy
+• Option 5: Women Making Their Mark in the Military – Sponsored by America’s Navy

 • Option 6: Connect for Growth: Cigna’s Performance Management Evolution - Sponsored by Cigna